wayungi/contact-form/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 <a name="about-project">Hello Microverse</a>
+# 📖 <a name="about-project">Contact Form</a>

-**Hello Microverse** is a project built to practice how to correctly set up and HTML & CSS project with linters and a .gitignore file
+**Contact Form** is a project built to practice how to correctly set up and HTML & CSS project with linters and a .gitignore file all while add a contact form to a pre-existing project

 ## 🛠 Built With <a name="built-with"></a>